 Your fourth choice is Moral Machines: Teaching Robots Right from Wrong (2008) by Wendell Wallach and Colin Allen.

 This book is slightly older than the other books and is a lot more detailed.
-I picked it because the authors look at the particular issue about how we might actually program ethics into machines, into what they call ‘artificial moral agents’.
+I picked it because the authors look at the particular issue of how we might actually program ethics into machines, into what they call ‘artificial moral agents’.

 One of the things I liked about it was how they thought in really detailed ways about how you might go about constructing a machine that could somehow understand or incorporate ethics and what that might mean for whether you’re talking about AI which is performing quite specific tasks, or whether you’re talking about something more general.
 But they also talk about what sort of moral theory might be needed.
 They consider how you might have a ‘top down’ approach of starting off with, say, a set of principles, or a consequentialist approach looking at measuring harm and benefit; or how you might have a ‘bottom up’ approach where you’re trying to teach a robot ethics in the ways you might teach a child and what that would involve.
 And then they go into quite a lot of detail about the important issues in ethical theory that lie behind this.